syabany-labs/eco-for-links/README.md

 ## in node to begin watching for changes to any .pug files. index.pug will compile to index.html.

 ```
-For more information, you can contact me on syabany.com or send me an email me@syabany.com
+For more information, you can touch me on syabany.com or send me an email me@syabany.com
 ```

-#Thank You
+# Thank You